FranEstIST/GardenManager/README.md

 Once your phone is connected and USB debugging is active, select your device at the top of Android Studio add press the run button.

-It's important to note that in order for Garden Manager ot communicate with the Central Server, it's current URL and port be set in the settings.
+It's important to note that in order for Garden Manager to communicate with the Central Server, it's current URL and port be set in the settings.